Philips, Accenture test brain-controlled system for ALS patients

 The companies said they have built a trial application that lets patients with ALS, a disease that diminishes muscle action, issue "brain commands" to turn lights on and off or send an alert to a doctor.

 The software works by connecting a wireless headset developed by Emotiv, a San Francisco-based startup, to a wearable device.
-Emotiv says its headset can read brain waves and translate them into readable data, which is then used to issue commands to Philips’ existing connected products such as "smart" TVs and lighting systems.
+Emotiv says its headset can read brain waves and translate them into readable data, which is then used to issue commands to Philips’ existing suite of connected products, such as "smart" TVs and lighting systems.

-Wearers also can issue commands using their voice or eyes, and the app lets patients store pre-recorded messages in their own voice.
+Wearers also can issue commands via their voice or eyes, and the app lets patients store pre-recorded messages in their own voice.

 Accenture and Philips jointly developed the software that connects the various technologies.